funnylookinhat/emory.js/README.md

 Only initialize Emory once.
 You can pass the following to override defaults.

 - **attributePrefix** : String prefix for all attributes, default is "emory-".
+	- Note: Emory will NOT automatically append "-" to your prefix, you have to specify it.
 - **checkResponseSuccess** : `function (response)` : Should return true or false depending on response.
 	- Used to strictly check if a request was successful.
 If not, Emory will attempt to present the error message from getResponseErrorString.
 - **getResponseErrorString** : `function (response)` : Should return a plaintext string of an error if one occurred.